ch-stark/gitops-rbac-example/blog/blog.md

 ### ManagedClusterSetBindings

 A  ManagedClusterSetBinding binds a namespace to a ClusterSet.
-You can also bind a namespace to several ClusterSets by creating a binding for each ClusterSet
+You can also bind a namespace to several ClusterSets by creating a binding for each ClusterSet.
+Check [here](https://open-cluster-management.io/concepts/managedclusterset/#binding-a-clusterset-to-a-namespace) if you like to read more about the `binding-process`.

 ### Placements